JanNeuendorf/SVC16/README.md

 | 14     | **Xor**   | yes        | `@arg3=@arg1^@arg2`                                                          |
 | 15     | **Sync**  | yes        | Puts `@arg1=position_code`,  `@arg2=key_code` and synchronizes in that order.
 If arg3!=0, it triggers the expansion port mechanism. |

-When an argument refers to the name of a buffer, it means the screen buffer if it is 0 and the utility buffer otherwise.

-### Utility Buffer and Expansion

-The utility buffer behaves a lot like the screen buffer with the obvious difference that it is not drawn to the screen.
-This can be used for intermediate storage at runtime, but it always starts at zero.

-Its second function is to communicate with the expansion port.
-You can find more information in the specifications.

 ### Constructing a Program

-A program is really just the initial state of the main memory.
+A program is just the initial state of the main memory.
 There is no distinction between memory that contains instructions and memory that contains some other asset.
-The initial state is loaded from a binary file that is read as containing the (le) u16 values in order.
+The initial state is loaded from a binary file that is read as containing the (little-endian) u16 values in order.
 The maximum size is $2*2^{16}$ bytes ($\approx$ 131.1kB).
 It can be shorter, in which case the end is padded with zeroes.
 The computer will begin by executing the instruction at index 0.

 ## Example